The vanilkové rohlíčky are one of the classic Czech Christmas sweets: crescent-shaped cookies.

 FAQ (Questions and Answers)

-• What’s the difference with vanillekipferl and kourabiedes?
+What’s the difference with vanillekipferl and kourabides?

-Vanilkové rohlíčky, Vanillekipferl, and Kourabiedes are similar in shape and season (Christmas), but have different origins, ingredients, and textures.
+Vanilkové rohlíčky, Vanillekipferl, and Kourabiedes are similar in shape and season (Christmas), but they have different origins, ingredients, and textures.

 1. Vanilkové rohlíčky (Czech Republic/Slovakia)